-- vi.
-Based on our examination which included test checks, the Company has used an accounting software SAP and allied softwares for maintaining its books of account for the year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-However as stated in Note no. 23 no audit trail has been enabled at the database level for any direct changes in database in accounting software SAP for the year ended March 31, 2024.
-Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with. - vii.
-As proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 is applicable from April 01, 2023, reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 on preservation of audit trail as per the statutory requirements for record retention is not applicable for the financial year ended March 31, 2024.
+- v.
+The Company has not declared or paid any dividend during the year. - vi.
+Based on our examination, which included test check, the Company has used accounting Softwares for maintaining its books of account for the year ended March 31, 2025 which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in software at the application level, further audit trail has been enabled at the database level except at Data Definition Language & Data Manipulation Language to log any direct data changes to the database in accounting software SAP for the year ended March 31, 2025.

+Further, during the course of audit, where audit trail (edit log) facility was enabled and operated for the accounting software, we did not come across any instance of the audit trail feature being tampered with.
+Additionally, the audit trail has been preserved by the company as per the statutory requirements for record retention except for the database level which has been enabled from May 25, 2024.

-For Pathak H. D. & Associates LLP Chartered Accountants Firm Registration No. 107783W/W100593
+Chartered Accountants Firm Registration No. 107783W/W100593